Bay Port High School: Extracurricular activities

 Bay Port's student newspaper is The Portside and its yearbook is The Anchor.
 Both are published by students with the advising of teachers and staff.

 Bay Port has several school traditions, including the annual Homecoming week with daily class competitions.
 The school also sponsors several formal dances for students such as Homecoming, the Snow Ball, Junior Prom, and Senior Ball.

 Performing arts

 BPHS previously had a competitive swing choir.

 Athletics

 The campus grounds include a track, football field, several soccer fields, baseball diamonds, batting cages, practice fields, a fieldhouse, weight room, and training facilities.
-Competing in the Fox River Classic Conference, Bay Port has boys' and girls' teams for football, dance team, cheerleading, cross-country, soccer, swimming, tennis, basketball, wrestling, baseball, bowling, golf, hockey, lacrosse, softball, and track and field.
+Competing in the Fox River Classic Conference, Bay Port has multiple sports teams including, but is not limited to, football, boys and girls basketball, volleyball, and cross-country.